ioBroker/ioBroker.docs/docs/en/community/docmarkdown.md

 ### Headers
 Markdown here only supports one type of header formatting: atx.
-Atx-like headers use 1-6 hash signs at the beginning of the line, corresponding to levels 1-6.
+Atx-like headers use 1-6 hash-signs at the beginning of the line, corresponding to levels 1-6.
 For example:

 `# Dies ist ein H1`